Catatonia: Subtypes

 There are several subtypes of catatonia recognized: stuporous catatonia, excited catatonia, malignant catatonia, and periodic catatonia.
 Subtypes are defined by the group of symptoms and associated features that a person is experiencing or displaying.
-Notably, while catatonia can be divided into various subtypes, the presentation of catatonia is often dynamic, and the same individual may exhibit different subtypes at different times.
+Although catatonia can be divided into subtypes, its presentation is often dynamic, and the same individual may exhibit different subtypes at different times.

 Stuporous catatonia is characterized by immobility, mutism, and a lack of response to the world around them.
 They may appear frozen in one position for long periods of time unable to eat, drink, or speak.

 Excited catatonia is characterized by odd mannerisms and gestures, purposeless or inappropriate actions, excessive motor activity, restlessness, stereotypy, impulsivity, agitation, and combativeness.
 Patients suffering from excited catatonia may have speech and actions that are repetitive or mimic another person's.
 This state is often characterized by hyperactivity, and the patient may have delusions and hallucinations.

 Malignant catatonia is characterized by fever, dramatic and rapid changes in blood pressure, increased heart rate and respiratory rate, and excessive sweating.
 This condition is life-threatening, and the patient's laboratory tests may come back abnormal.

 Periodic catatonia is characterized by a person having recurrent episodes of catatonia.
 Individuals will experience multiple episodes over time, with no signs of catatonia between episodes.
 Historically, the Wernicke-Kleist-Leonhard school considered periodic catatonia a distinct form of "non-system schizophrenia", characterized by recurrent acute phases with hyperkinetic and akinetic features and often psychotic symptoms.
-There is also a build-up of a residual state between these phases, which is characterized by low-level catatonic features and aboulia of varying severity.
+There is also a residual state between these phases, characterized by low-level catatonic features and abulia of varying severity.